-The param_type parameter indicates whether the rendezvous interrupt or wake up mechanism is being specified.
+The param_type parameter indicates whether the rendezvous interrupt or wake up mechanism or corrected platform error interrupt vector (CPEV) is being specified.
 If param_type is 1, the i_or_m parameter is ignored.

 The i_or_m parameter specifies whether an interrupt or memory semaphore is used.
-Interrupt is the only valid choice for the rendezvous function since the idea is to interrupt the non-monarch processor as quickly as possible.
+Interrupt is the only valid choice for the rendezvous function since the idea is to interrupt the non-monarch processor as quickly as possible & corrected platform errors.
 Either interrupt or memory may be used for the wake up mechanism and this is OS implementation dependent.